OSC-JYU/MessyDesk/README.md

     docker-compose up

-This will start Kafka and Arcadedb
+This will start NATS and Arcadedb

 Start Nomad locally: